-Dance Kinesiology Seminar (2) Prereq: 331.
+431 Dance Kinesiology Seminar (2)Prereq: 331.
 Assists student to construct anatomically sound and functionally effective dance class.
-440 Practicum in Teaching Dance II (2) Prereq: 240 and perm.
-Student teaching under supervision.
-Teaching Dance I (3) Prereq: perm.
+Practicum in Teaching Dance II (1-2) Prereq: 240 and perm.
+Student teaching under Teaching Dance I (3) Prereq: perm.
 Principles of teaching dance and their practical application.
 Dance for children.
 Teaching Dance II (2) Prereq: at least 1 qtr of 240; coreq with 440.
 Principles of teaching dance and their practical application.
 Dance for adolescents.
 Teaching Dance III (2) Prereq: at least 1 qtr of 240; coreq with 440.
 Principles of teaching dance and their practical application.
 Dance for adults.
-460 Senior Seminar (2) Prepares students for the field of dance and related careers.
+Senior Seminar (2) Prepares students for the field of dance and related careers.
 Skills in writing, networking, and oral presentation, as well as the ability to access available resources, are refined.
 History of Dance I (4) (2H) Development of Euro-American dance in the 20th century with focus on contemporary dance through the present.
 History of Dance II (4) (2H) Global dance forms: Study of dances in historical and cultural contexts, their functions in society and relationships to contemporary artistic expressions.
 Focus on topics from traditional and recent research in world dance.
 History of Dance III (4) (2H) Development of Euro-American dance from classic times through 20th-century ballet, with emphasis on Baroque, Romantic, and Diaghilev periods.
-480 Production Problems for Dance Theater (3-6, max 6) Prereq: perm.
+History of Postmodern Choreography and Practice This course explores postmodern dance (1960-present) from theoretical and practical perspectives.
+Theoretical and historical readings from dance studies, performance studies, and cultural studies on postmodern dance will combine with the application and invetigation of choreographic theories in the dance studio.
+As the dancing draws on an everyday or pedestrian movement vocabulary, no prior dance experience is necessary.
+This course will cover artists such as Yvonne Rainer, Trisha Brown, David Gordon, and Bill T. Jones.
+The postmodern dance aesthetic is interdisciplinary in nature: choreographers frequently collaborate with artists from other disciplines, such as music, visual arts, and theatre.
+This course is appropriate for students interested in intellectual and experiential artistic practices.
+Production Problems for Dance Theater (3-6, max 6) Prereq: perm.
 Includes choreography, performance, and production aspects of senior projects and other dance events.
-Dance Choreography and Video Techniques (2) Prereq: perm.
+488 Dance Choreography and Video Techniques (2) Prereq: perm.
 Designed to increase awareness of the possibilities of video in dance, both as a recording tool and a creative tool.
-The basics of video production and digital editing will be introduced in order for dance choreographers to become familiar with video technology applicable to dance.
-490 Independent Study (1-10) Prereg: perm.
+The basics of video production and digital editing will be introduced in order for dance choreographers to become familiar with video technology applicable 490 Independent Study (1-10) Prerea: perm.